ratbeard/website/README.md

 a redirect from mikefrawley.com => www.mikefrawley.com initialialy which I
 tried to correct but s3 console wouldn't let me delete that entry.
 Even deleting and recreating the bucket kept it around.
-Anyways, its a bit more work to set that up anyways as it requires using amazon's dns system.
+Anyways, its a bit more work to set that up anyways as it requires using amazon's dns system so I did a dns level redirect.

 [1] http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html